CloudWithChris/cloudwithchris.com/content/blog/githubactions-testsummary-go/index.md

         if: always()
 ```

-Overall, this job performs the following steps -
+This job performs the following steps -

-* Pull down a copy of the code from GitHub
+* Performs a checkout of the code from GitHub
-* Generate the mock code using ``mockgen`` which will be used within the tests
+* Generates the needed mocks using ``mockgen`` which are used within the tests (based on annotations within my codebase)
-* Run the tests, an convert the output to a JUnit report which will be used to generate a test report
+* Runs the tests, and converts the output to a JUnit report which is used to generate a test report
-* Generate a test summary, which will be displayed as a job summary in the GitHub UI
+* Generate a test summary, which is displayed as a job summary in the GitHub UI

-And, it really is as simple as that - as you can see from the screenshot below!
+And, it really is as simple as that, as you can see from the screenshot below!

 ![Screenshot showing that the test summary is displayed in the GitHub UI, with all tests passing](images/test-summary.png "Screenshot showing that the test summary is displayed in the GitHub UI, with all tests passing")

 ## Conclusion

-It was fun to play around with the GitHub Actions workflow, and ultimately lead to a contribution back into the community.
-I'm continuing my own Go learning journey, and I hope that this will be a useful contribution and can be used to build a better experience for developers.
+It was fun to play around with my existing GitHub Actions workflow, to identify an approach to summarise my Go test results.
+I'm thrilled that this ultimately lead to a contribution back into the community.
+I continue to progress along my own Go learning journey, but I hope that this will be a useful contribution and can be used to build a better experience for developers.

 Are you building your Go code using GitHub Actions?
-Do you think this could work in your workflow?
+Do you think that this might be beneficial in your own workflow?
 Why not give it a go, and drop a comment below to let me know how you get on?

-And finally, it goes without saying - A big thank you once again to Edward Thomson for making this brilliant GitHub action.
+Finally - it goes without saying - A big thank you to Edward Thomson for making this brilliant GitHub action.

 Until the next one, thanks for reading and bye for now!